sreekar0101/sreekar0101/README.md

 - 👋 Hi, I’m Sai Sreekar Gottipati

+Transforming Data Into Actionable Insights

-- 👀 About Me - I am a Data Analyst with extensive experience in managing and maintaining interactive dashboards, processing and analyzing large datasets, and delivering actionable insights to optimize operational efficiency.
+👀 About Me - I am a Data Analyst with extensive experience in managing and maintaining interactive dashboards, processing and analyzing large datasets, and delivering actionable insights to optimize operational efficiency.
 Skilled in Python, SQL, Power BI, Tableau, and MongoDB, I am passionate about using data to drive business decisions and improve user safety.

   email: sreekar0101@gmail.com | Phone: +91 7093746646 |LinkedIn: https://www.linkedin.com/in/sai-sreekar-gottipati/ | Github: https://github.com/sreekar0101